commercetools/connect-payment-integration-adyen/processor/README.md

 Use the token to authenticate requests protected by JWT: `Authorization: Bearer <token>`.

 ## APIs
-The processor exposes following endpoints to supports various operations with Adyen platform:
+The processor exposes following endpoints to execute various operations with Adyen platform:

 ### Get payment methods
 TBC